 "Thank you, dear," Shiori said, moving to the oven to heat up a pot of water, "but it's not that much work today.
 Your father and brother aren't going to be eating with us today.
 Shuichi-chan has his secret extracurricular lessons," the woman said conspiringly with a wink.

 Kurama laughed.
 His step-brother, Shuichi, was a cute kid.
 When Kurama first noticed and asked about his disappearing off with father a couple days a week, the boy had shuffled his feet on the ground with his head ducked and murmured something about lessons.
 Father finally took pity on the boy and told them Shuichi was embarrassed that he was taking extra lessons and hadn't wanted to tell them about it.
-In Kurama's opinion, Shuichi looked more nervous than embarrassed, like he was afraid what Shuuichi would do if he found out.
+In Kurama's opinion, Shuichi looked more nervous than embarrassed, like he was afraid of what Kurama would do if he found out.
 Kurama didn't think he was that scary of an older brother, and he definitely wouldn't have teased the boy too mercilessly about it.
 Then again, if Kurama was being immodest, he was the perfect son – he actively strived to be one for mother – and perhaps that was what made Shuichi nervous when dealing with him.

 The four of them had been a happy little family, but perhaps once Kurama was gone to England, Shuichi would finally find the courage to open up more to mother, no longer feeling like he was hidden in his brother's shadow.
 That would surely make Shiori happy – the woman had always been fretting if Shuichi liked her or not.

 "By the way, Mother," Kurama called out as he chopped the carrots, "I've been meaning to tell you for a while now, but it'd always slipped my mind: I've applied for an international studies programme - full scholarship.
 Just today they've announced that I've been accepted for one of the few seats available."